rcode5/qr4r/README.md

 *input_string* and *output_file_path* should be strings.
 Size should be an integer from 1 - 10.
 The final output size is square and will be 33 * size pixels.  e.g.  if size = 4, the image will be 132x132.
 Default size is 3 (images are 99x99 pixels).

-To encode the string 'qr codes are the new hotness' like this:
+NOTE: strings to be encoded are currently limited to 34 characters To encode the string 'qr codes are the new hotness' like this:

     string_to_encode = 'qr codes are the new hotness'